 Pics & Memoir by Mian Tauseef Ahmad, compiled by Rehan Asad

-Mian Tauseef, a seventy two years old retired squadron leader of Pakistan Air force social media shares consisted a larger chunk of Indian history, culture, poetry, & bollywood.
+Mian Tauseef, a seventy- two years old retired squadron leader of Pakistan Air force social media shares consisted of a larger chunk of Indian history, culture, poetry, & Bollywood.
 His profile introduced him ” Squadron leader (R) Mian Tauseef Ahmad, b 20 Oct 1947, Arain settled in Karachi came from Pilibhit, Rohilkhand, UP“.
-He was born two month five days after the 15 August 1947 when the Indian subcontinent gained independence from British rule.
-His birth place Pilibhit was located on the fringes of Western Uttar Pradesh close to the Indo-Nepal border.
-His ancestors belonged to “Arain tribe” of eastern Punjab who migrated to Rohilkhand in late 18th century.
-It was famines & political unrest caused by Bhatti Rajputs that forced a small part of the tribe from Punjab to relocate in terai plains of Himalayas.
+He was born two months five days after the 15 August 1947 when the Indian subcontinent gained independence from British rule.
+His birthplace Pilibhit was located on the fringes of Western Uttar Pradesh close to the Indo-Nepal border.
+His ancestors belonged to the “Arain tribe” of eastern Punjab who migrated to Rohilkhand in the late 18th century.
+It was famines & political unrest caused by Bhatti Rajputs that forced a small part of the tribe from Punjab to relocate in Terai plains of Himalayas.
 By the time of partition, this small Punjabi diaspora of approximately around ten thousand was distributed in eighty villages of Pilibhit, Bareilly & Nainital districts of United Provinces.
-As an agrarian tribe, they were stratified as cultivators (Kisans), middle class landowners (Zamindars) & few of the elite landlords (Rich Zamindars).
-With Indian partition almost half of the youngsters moved to the newly created Pakistan & mainly settled in Urdu speaking cities of Sindh with few families in Punjab & NWFP.
-His father Mian Muhammad Tauseef was born in July 1922 in village Dheram, District Pilibhit & mother Qayum Al Nisa Begum was born in village Karghaina, District Pilibhit in October, 1928.
+As an agrarian tribe, they were stratified as cultivators (Kisans), middle-class landowners (Zamindars) & few of the elite landlords (Rich Zamindars).
+With Indian partition, almost half of the youngsters moved to the newly created Pakistan & mainly settled in Urdu speaking cities of Sindh with few families in Punjab & NWFP.
+His father Mian Muhammad Tauseef was born in July 1922 in village Dheram, District Pilibhit & mother Qayum Al Nisa Begum was born in village Karghaina, District Pilibhit in October 1928.
 A British army recruit Mian Tufail who also took part in WW II moved with his family members from Pilibhit to Lahore in December 1947.

 In his reflective account he shares a biographical account of his late father Mian Tufail Ahmad, ancestral connections with Pilibhit in India, story of their migration to Pakistan, his struggle, education & upbringing among the diverse cultures of Punjab & North West frontier as an Urdu speaker with roots from small fringe town of United Provinces.